Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 #### Personalizing the web channel using “Web Experiences”.

-When personalizing the web channel by using “Web Experiences”, the DOM is changed via JavaScript after being rendered.
+When personalizing the web channel by using Web Experiences, the DOM is changed via JavaScript after being rendered.
 You need to be careful when using this method to ensure that the DOM changes occur either “below the fold” or are masked with other UX techniques like transparent overlays or loading images.
-You can get an introduction on how to implement Web Experiences by following the guide here: https://documentation.boxever.com/docs/webexperiences

 The sequence diagram below shows data flow between the different systems to facilitate the personalization of the web channel, when using “Web Experiences”.